SHTFDad may collect a share of sales or other compensation from the links on this page.

 There are ways to hide it and soundproof it which will make the occupants more secure.
 Some people plant trees and bushes at the location including at the entrance to make it less conspicuous.

-Taking advantage of and creating advantageous landscaping can provide cover for the DIY bunker.
+Taking advantage of, or creating, advantageous landscaping can provide cover for the DIY bunker.

-For more information on building a DIY bunker watch the video below:
+For more information on building a DIY underground bunker watch the video below:

-Your major priority in any survival situation will be water.
+Your major priority in any survival situation will be water and survival equipment.
 If it is possible to construct a self-contained water system within the structure that is the best option.
+At worst, familiarize yourself with the best water purification methods.

 Ventilation is important to plan for.
 A second entrance is a good idea so that you have an additional exit in case something blocks the main entrance.